-- 2. The Bachelor of Arts degree is built into the Bachelor of Fine Arts degree in that it shares all the same courses but has fewer requirements.
+3. The Bachelor of Arts degree is built into the Bachelor of Fine Arts degree in that it shares all the same courses but has fewer requirements.
 There have been very few persons graduating with the degree over the past decade and they have been difficult to track because there is no official capstone course.
 The department will assess these students in the future by noting the accumulated knowledge of three upper level courses.
 The coursework to be reviewed will be from 19th and 20th Century Art History, Art History I and Art History II.
 The student will be expected to receive a "C" or better for these courses.
-Discussion will continue as to how we may better track and assess Bachelor of Arts students in the art area. - 3.
-All students attending classes in the Fine Art program have been very aware of the condition and have dynamically expressed their discontent with the building, Burris Hall.
-Although this is not an academic issue it relates directly to the environment in which we are asking the students to perform.
-The building was closed for much of the 07-08 school year in order to install a new roof and a controlled air system.
-The gallery will also be renovated to include a security system, a lighting system and proper wall surfaces for a more professional appearance. - 4.
+Discussion will continue as to how we may better track and assess Bachelor of Arts students in the art area.

+- 4. The condition of Burris Hall has improved dramatically over the past year.
+It has created a healthy and positive attitude in all the classes.
+The program hopes to continue to improve the environment by producing artwork for the spaces and by making slight remodeling to the interior (given the resources.)
+In other words, we will decorate. - 5.
 The Fine Arts program lost two full time tenure track positions during a period of financial exigency.
-Although the institution has regained economic health, only one of the positions lost during that time has been restored.
-This has forced the program to rely on part time and supplemental contracts.
+Although the institution has regained economic health, only one of the positions lost during that time has been restored which has forced the program to rely on part time personel.
 Students in the program and those that inquire note the lack of full time tenure track professors and are understandably suspicious of the stability of the program.

-The program has written a request for more.
+The program has written a request for more faculty and eagerly awaits a decision or advertisement from the administration.